alexandros3015/quoter/README.md

 "I caca :sob:" - @coolusername

-The bot will delete their message and send a cool image with the quota.
+The bot will delete their message and send a cool image with the quote.

-**To use the command, you need to change the line 76 in index.js to a user id of someone who can use it**